- Athlete Safety

 - News & Events

 Current State Law

-Nowhere else is this more crucial than at the primary and secondary school levels.
-As kids increasingly begin specializing in a particular sport there’s been a growing incidence of serious injuries and complications resulting from overuse and intensive over-training.
-And while colleges and universities and professional sports teams provide their athletes with access to a certified athletic trainer, there is a glaring misrepresentation present at the youth sports levels.
-Only 15 to 20 percent of California high schools have access to a certified athletic trainer.
+Nowhere else is this more crucial than at the secondary school levels.
+As kids begin to specialize in a particular sport there has been a growing incidence of serious injuries and complications resulting from overuse and intensive over-training.

 California Athletic Trainers Fight for Licensure to Keep Athletes Safe

 Tommy and Beth Mallon are just two California individuals affected by the presence of an athletic trainer.
 Thankfully, their athletic trainer was fully qualified to respond to their life-threatening emergency.
 However, not all California athletes are so lucky.
 Watch their story here.